-Evidence suggests Saudi Crown Prince liable for Khashoggi murder: U.N. expert
+Evidence suggests Saudi crown prince liable for Khashoggi murder: U.N. expert

 His body was dismembered and removed from the building, the Saudi prosecutor has said, and his remains have not been found.

+“What needs to be investigated is the extent to which the crown prince knew or should have known of what would have happened to Mr. Khashoggi, whether he directly or indirectly incited the killing...whether he could have prevented the execution when the mission started and failed to do so,” Callamard told reporters.

-“It is the conclusion of the Special Rapporteur that Mr. Khashoggi has been the victim of a deliberate, premeditated execution, an extrajudicial killing for which the state of Saudi Arabia is responsible under international human rights law,” Callamard said in her report based on a six-month investigation.
+“It is the conclusion of the Special Rapporteur that Mr. Khashoggi has been the victim of a deliberate, premeditated execution, an extrajudicial killing for which the state of Saudi Arabia is responsible under international human rights law,” Callamard said in her report.

 The Saudi public prosecutor indicted 11 unnamed suspects in November, including five who could face the death penalty on charges of ordering and committing the crime.

 Callamard said the Saudi trial should be suspended, citing concerns over secret hearings and a potential miscarriage of justice.
+Instead, a follow-up international criminal probe should be launched, she said, adding: “Of course there are a range of options, an ad hoc tribunal, a hybrid tribunal, any type of mechanism that will deliver a credible process and a credible outcome.”

-The CIA and some Western countries believe the Crown Prince ordered the killing, which Saudi officials deny.
+The CIA and some Western countries believe the crown prince ordered the killing, which Saudi officials deny.

 The U.N. report publishes excerpts from what it calls conversations inside the consulate shortly before Khashoggi arrived at the building and during his final moments, in which a Saudi official is heard discussing cutting a body into pieces.